RadicalEd360/Eds-Linux-Rices/herbstluftwm/README.md

-#Herbstluftwm

-This is a Rice for use with Herbstluftwm and polybar
+# Herbstluftwm
+These are Rices for HerbstluftWM

+to install, decompress and run install.sh